pbernstein/technology/README.md

 # What college does for you and why it's a good thing

-The benefits vs the debt
+The benefits vs the debt.
+At some point, writing software is about being able to

 # What about For Profit Universities?